aws-samples/serverless-patterns/lambda-managed-instances-cdk/README.md

 - Uses AWS Lambda PowerTools for efficient event logging
 - Demonstrates minimal Lambda function structure using the Handler type

+### CloudWatch Log Group
+The pattern includes a dedicated CloudWatch log group with:
+- **Custom log group name**: `/demo/lambda/hello-world-managed-instances-cdk`
+- **Retention period**: 2 weeks (14 days) to manage storage costs
+- **Automatic cleanup**: Configured with `RemovalPolicy.DESTROY` to be deleted when the stack is destroyed
+- **Direct integration**: The Lambda function is configured to use this specific log group

 ## Testing

 After deployment, you can test the Lambda function using AWS CLI or AWS Console.